uNiK™ – Closed production process

-Glycostem has translated the natural process of differentiation of blood building stem cells to Natural Killer (NK) cells into a clinical scale and clinical grade NK-cell production method.
-Off-the-shelf umbilical cord blood units are processed within a completely closed system in a class C clean room environment.
+Glycostem has translated the natural process of differentiation of blood building stem cells to Natural Killer (NK) cells into a clinical scale and clinical grade NK cell production method.
+Off-the-shelf umbilical cord blood units are processed within our production platform uNiK™, a completely closed system in a class C clean room environment with own cell expansion technology.

 Umbilical cord blood is a rich source of stem cells.
 Collection of cord blood is not associated with risks of donation and thus required ethical limitations of donation for generation of a cell therapy product.
 Cord blood is available as long as mankind continues to reproduce.